AndreLiar/Plateformprojob/README.md

 - **AI-Powered Candidate Scoring & Sorting**:
     - Candidates are automatically scored and sorted based on how well their CV matches the job description.
     - Recruiters see a concise AI-generated summary for each candidate, highlighting their fit.
-- **Application Status Management**: Recruiters can update the status of each application (e.g., "Under Review", "Interviewing", "Rejected"), which is reflected on the candidate's dashboard.
+- **Application Status Management**: Recruiters can update the status of each application (e.g., "Under Review", "Interviewing", "Rejected", "Withdrawn"), which is reflected on the candidate's dashboard.
 - **Stripe Integration**:
     - Recruiters receive initial free job posts.
     - Ability to purchase additional job post credits via Stripe Checkout.